-The sanitation loan could have been converted to sanitation investments in one of two ways: either by allowing the client to make an investment that would not be made in the absence of the intervention, which we will refer to as new investments; or by allowing her to use the credit instead of another funding source, such as savings, for investments she would have anyways made (which we will refer to as pre-planned investments).
-From a policy perspective, the key parameter of interest is the former, i.e. whether the provision of credit for sanitation induces new sanitation investments, which is the parameter the RCT design allows us to robustly identify.
-We will however also discuss the use of loans for sanitation investments instead of other funding.
+The sanitation loan could have been converted to sanitation investments in one of two ways: either by allowing the client to make an investment that would not be made in the absence of the intervention, which we will refer to as newly-planned investments; or by allowing her to use the credit instead of another funding source, such as savings, for investments she would have anyways made (which we will refer to as pre-planned investments).
+From a sanitation policy perspective, the key parameter of interest is the former, i.e. whether the provision of credit for sanitation induces newly-planned sanitation investments, which is the parameter the RCT design allows us to robustly identify.
+Importantly, the newly-planned and pre-planned investments could be in the form of either the construction of a new toilet, or the repair or upgrade of an existing one.
+Our outcomes, as we explain below, will collectively measure both dimensions of sanitation investments.
+Newly-planned investments will be reflected in the treatment coefficient estimates for the different outcomes.

-Two types of sanitation investments could have been made with the loans: (i) construction of a new toilet, or (ii) upgrade or repair of an existing one.
 Clients' reports of what they used the sanitation loan for (Table 4) indicate that the vast majority (73 percent) used it for the construction of a new toilet, with only 4 percent reporting using it for toilet upgrade or repair.
 A small proportion of clients (7 percent) report using the loan for sanitation and other purposes; and 16 percent report using it for non-sanitation purposes.
-Thus, the primary reported reason for taking a sanitation loan was to construct a new toilet.